-hat do you do when you need to find something on the Internet?
-In most cases, you pop over to one of the major search engines and type in the term or phrase that you're looking for and then click through the results, right?
+hat do you do when you need to find some bit of information - a fact, a statistic, a description, a product, or even just a phone number?
+In most cases, you bring up one of the major search engines and type in the term or phrase that you're looking for and then click through the results, right?
+Then, like magic, the information you were looking for is right at your fingertips, accessible in a fraction of the time it used to take.
 But of course search engines weren't always around.

 In its infancy, the Internet wasn't what you think of when you use it now.
-In fact, it was nothing like the web of interconnected sites that's become one of the greatest business facilitators of our time.
+In fact, it was nothing like the web of interconnected sites that has become one of the greatest business facilitators of our time.
 Instead, what was called the Internet was actually a collection of FTP (File Transfer Protocol) sites that users could access to download (or upload) files.